 What’s the deal?

-Everyone signing up will get at least three free posts a month plus a monthly digest of interests links and papers.
-Paid subscribers will get at least three additional pieces, often more.
-Beyond that we’re going to keep it pretty fluid.
+Everyone signing up will get at least three free posts a month.
+Paid subscribers will get at least four additional pieces.
+Beyond that we keep it pretty fluid.
 There won’t be a set day when pieces are published – they might come in bursts in a particularly busy news week.

 You can also get an annual subscription for £35.
-If you’re feeling really generous and want to be encouraging there’s a founder member rate set at £100 – though you can use it to pay anything between the £35 minimum and £100.
+If you’re feeling really generous (or are expensing the cost) and want to be encouraging there’s a founder member rate set at £100 – though you can use it to pay anything between the £35 minimum and £100.
 We can’t offer you much extra for being a founding member, beyond gratitude and the opportunity to suggest post topics.

 Who are we?

 Sam is a Senior Adviser to Ark Schools, and a Senior Fellow at the Institute for Government.
-He’s spent his whole career in education policy.
 From 2010-2013 he was a Senior Policy Adviser to the Secretary of State at the UK Department for Education.
 After that he worked at the UK’s largest teacher training charity, Teach First, ending up as the Executive Director in charge of recruitment and teacher training.
 In 2018 he became CEO of Education Partnerships Group – an international charity providing policy support to Governments in sub-Saharan Africa.
 Following an extended stay in hospital in Spring 2021 (which you can read about here) he stepped down from that role and is now doing a range of advisory/consultancy work and a lot more writing.
 You can follow him on twitter @samfr.

 Lawrence is Sam’s Dad.
 But in addition to that he is Emeritus Professor of War Studies at King’s College London, and former Vice-Principal.
 He is the author of numerous books including the bestselling Strategy: A History, The Future of War: A History, the two-volume Official History of the Falklands War.
 He was a member of the Chilcot Inquiry into the Iraq War, was knighted 2003 and appointed to the Privy Council in 2009.
-He is currently finishing a book called “Command: The Politics of Military Operations from Korea to Afghanistan” which will be released later this year.
+His latest book “Command: The Politics of Military Operations from Korea to Ukraine” was published in September 2022.
 You can follow him on twitter @lawdavf.